This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #APassionForHair #CollectiveBias

 Now that spring is almost here I am ready to freshen up my look for the warmer months ahead.

 I wanted to try a nice bright red shade.
-I was at Walmart checking out the huge selection of Schwarzkopf Hair Color and decided to go with one of the shades from their Color Ultime Flaming Reds Collection.
 I used shade number 4.2 Mahogany Red.
 Schwarzkopf Hair Color is professional quality hair color you use at home that is easy to use and produces beautiful color results that last.

 Here is my “before” photo: